narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

 - After producing all PATCH BATCH sections for a phase or feature, Supervisor must end with:
   - "Claude, update the Implementation Plan and all relevant documentation, and mark this section complete."

+Manual testing documentation rule (v3.3):

+- Every PATCH BATCH must explicitly call out that manual testing steps are required for the work.
+- Every PATCH BATCH must reference the canonical template at `docs/MANUAL_TESTING_TEMPLATE.md` as the expected structure for the per-patch manual testing document.
+- Supervisor must treat "manual testing doc created/updated" as part of the definition of done and revise any PATCH BATCH that omits or under-specifies testing requirements before emitting it.

 Supervisor output types:

 Supervisor may only produce: